 When maintaining a healthy drainage system, understanding the intricacies of stormwater management is up there with the most important.
 Blocked stormwater drains are more than just a minor inconvenience; they can lead to serious plumbing problems and even structural damage.

-Today, we will look into the causes of blockages, the repercussions of a compromised stormwater drainage system, and the measures property owners can take to prevent and address these issues.
+Today, we’re diving into the causes of blockages, what happens when your stormwater drainage system is compromised, and how property owners can tackle and prevent these issues.

 So, if you want to prevent stormwater blockages, keep reading along!